Home / Resume / Construction / Carpenter Resume

 How to Write a Carpenter Resume That Actually Gets You Hired

 Carpentry is the backbone of every construction project, from rough framing to custom finish work.
-With 11,000 construction jobs lost in February 2026, carpenters need a resume that proves speed, precision, and versatility across project types.
-Here is how to build one that gets callbacks.
+Carpenters earned a median wage of $59,310 a year (BLS, May 2024), so a resume that proves speed, precision, and versatility across project types is what wins the callback.
+Here is how to build one.

 Updated March 2026 | 11 min read